Wellmee/ITO/README.md

  * Someone sends funds in multiple transactions (same public address)
  * Someone submits the KYC form multiple times, with different email
  * Someone transfers the interim tokens to a different address - sending the final tokens to the address they bought it from, freezing all interim tokens no matter where they are.
+ * Someone creates a sell offer with price lower than ours
+ * Someone buys and fails the KYC - you just lost interim tokens they bought - need a reserve